LAU Medical Center-Rizk Hospital: History

 In 1987, despite internal tensions, violence, and the clinic's geographic location on the green-line of demarcation, a second building was constructed and became fully operational (Building B).
-This building addressed the increasing demands on the hospital such as the need for a larger department for medical imagery and a technico-medical division with the latest laboratory equipment.
 Within this period the hospital's accommodation capacity increased from 70 to 130 beds.

 Ten years later, in 1997, an expansion project was implemented with the addition of two new Buildings (C) and (D); increasing the hospital's overall accommodation capacity.
-These newly established buildings provided a spacious environment, facilitating an effective distribution of services for several different functions and activities within the hospital.
-During the same year, Rizk Hospital inaugurated a 10,000 square meter underground parking garage, offering access to 350 parking spots.
 In 2002, a heliport built on the roof of Building D became operational.

 On June 30, 2009, The Rizk Family sold the hospital to Medical Care Holding, in which the Lebanese American University (LAU) possesses controlling interests.
 The hospital was renamed University Medical Center – Rizk Hospital and it now serves as the primary teaching hospital for LAU's schools of Medicine, Nursing, and Pharmacy.
 It is now called LAU Medical Center - Rizk Hospital.

-Awards, Certifications and Accreditations

-ISO 9001:2008 Certification

-In 2002, as Dr. Rizk Clinic, LAU Medical Center-Rizk Hospital was the first hospital in Lebanon awarded ISO 9001:2000 certification.
-This achievement was testimony to the hospital's commitment and usage of an innovative management system that emphasized quality.

-Since 2002, the hospital has continued on the quality path evidence by successive ISO recertification during the next two certification periods—2005 and 2008.
-Today, the hospital is ISO 9001:2008 certified.

-Ministry of Public Health (MOPH) Accreditation

-LAU Medical Center – Rizk Hospital is accredited by the Lebanese Ministry of Public Health (MOPH).
-In 2002 LAU Medical Center-Rizk Hospital received its first accreditation from the Ministry of Public Health.
-Operating on a three-year accreditation cycle, they were re-accredited in 2005.
-Seeking to broaden and strengthen its accreditation standards, the MOPH, in conjunction with the French Health Authority (HAS), launched an expanded and more rigorous accreditation process in 2009 and were re-accredited in 2011.
-LAU Medical Center-Rizk Hospital is preparing for JCI 5th edition, 2 baseline assessments are conducted by a qualified American team in August 2011 and January 2012.

-National Order of the Cedar

-As Dr. Rizk Clinic, LAU Medical Center-Rizk Hospital was awarded The National Order of the Cedar.